IGs and Leg Breaks

 Are Italian Greyhounds More Likely to Break a Leg?

 If you’ve done much research into Italian Greyhounds online, you might have come to the conclusion that despite their delicate appearance Italian Greyhounds are a “hardy” breed.
 What should you believe, and how fragile are Italian Greyhounds?
-We’ve been rescuing Italian Greyhounds for over 40 years and can definitely attest that Italian Greyhounds are not a “hardy” breed and leg breaks are not uncommon.
+We’ve been rescuing Italian Greyhounds for over 40 years and can definitely attest that Italian Greyhounds are not a “hardy” breed, and leg breaks are not uncommon.

 This dog broke both front legs at the same time.